tulip-lab/open-data/HK2012-2018/README.md

 ## Notes

 Original source details for the arrival and SII series are not fully documented in this README.
-This is not a blocker for the owner-confirmed public TULIP Lab release, but source/provenance details can be expanded later.
+This is not a blocker for the curator-confirmed public TULIP Lab release, but source/provenance details can be expanded later.

 ## Data dictionary